PaNOSC-ViNYL/ase/doc/development/newrelease.rst

 * Push and make a tag "x.y.z".

+* Export issues, MR's, ... from GitLab (https://gitlab.com/ase/ase/export)
+  and store the tar-file in a safe place.

 * Merge *master* into the *web-page* branch (which is used for creating the web-page for the stable version).